-Having an extended family that is in your life can be one of the greatest advantages for a parent and child.
-Grandparents, uncles, aunts, cousins, and even close family friends can assist when times get tough and can enhance more bountiful times.
-If you have ever gone through a family law case then you know that circumstances can arise where you may need assistance in caring for your children during a particular season of your life.
-The circumstances that brought about that season maybe within your control or outside of your control but if they present themselves it is a great benefit for you to have people in your corner that can come to your aid.
+Having an extended family in your life can be one of the greatest advantages for a parent and child.
+Grandparents, uncles, aunts, cousins, and even close family friends can assist when times get tough and enhance more bountiful times.
+If you have ever gone through a family law case, then you know that circumstances can arise where you may need assistance in caring for your children during a particular season of your life.
+The circumstances that brought about that season may be within your control or outside of your control, but if they present themselves, it is a great benefit for you to have people in your corner that can come to your aid.

 In the field of family law, grandparents oftentimes fill the role of a temporary parent in families across Texas.
-If you consider that the needs of families change over time then this makes complete sense.
+If you consider that the needs of families change over time, then this makes complete sense.
 Blended families and extended families are becoming more of the norm rather than the exception in 2021.
-Add to that considerations regarding the tail end of this pandemic and we have a great deal to be concerned with as far as what the changing nature of the family means to ourselves into our children.
-In divorce or child custody cases it is not uncommon for a grandparent to attempt to intercede when they believe that the best interests of their grandchildren call for it.
+Add to those considerations regarding the tail end of this pandemic, and we have a great deal to be concerned with as far as what the changing nature of the family means to ourselves into our children.
+In divorce or child custody cases, it is not uncommon for a grandparent to attempt to intercede when they believe that the best interests of their grandchildren call for it.

-I would like to take some time today and discuss with you what options are available to grandparents like yourself who have taken on the added responsibility of caring for a grandchild on a full-time basis.
-While you may be able to perform some basic research into programs and benefits out there for grandparents such as yourself the fact remains that taking on this awesome responsibility does not mean that you can take on a how-to manual as well.
+I want to take some time today and discuss what options are available to grandparents like yourself who have taken on the added responsibility of caring for a grandchild on a full-time basis.
+While you may be able to perform some basic research into programs and benefits out there for grandparents such as yourself, the fact remains that taking on this awesome responsibility does not mean that you can take on a how-to manual as well.
 Just like children don't come with an instruction manual, grandchildren do not come with a how-to guide, either.

 The one-time cash payments associated with the TANF program typically are in the $1,000 range.
-The $1,000 award is a one time award no matter how many grandchildren you ultimately care for or how many additional children come into your home in the future.
-If you are not working or are employed on a part-time basis then you may qualify for ongoing, monthly payments both for yourself and your grandchild.
+The $1,000 award is a one-time award no matter how many grandchildren you ultimately care for or how many additional children come into your home in the future.
+If you are not working or are employed part-time, you may qualify for ongoing, monthly payments both for yourself and your grandchild.
 Essentially, you would need to show that you are unable to meet your grandchild's basic needs.

 Additional benefits for grandparents through the State of Texas